happyjeffery88/AFBlegal/TermsOfService.md

-Terms of Service for Asian Farming Bank
+## Terms of Service for Asian Farming Bank
 Effective Date: [January 9th 2025]

-Welcome to Asian Farming Bank (referred to as "the Bot").
+Asian Farming Bank (referred to as "the Bot").
 By inviting or using the Bot in any Discord server or direct messages, you agree to these Terms and Conditions (the "Terms").
 Please read them carefully.
 If you do not agree, refrain from using this application.

 1. About these Terms of Service